 Kingsford has been designed with one simple idea: to be a great place to live!

 More Backyard for your dollar

 Kingsford will deliver an average lot size in excess of 500sqm, compared to the 375sqm average of other North-East Corridor projects.

 Plus, you’re just minutes from all you need.
 Major retail shops like Kmart and Big W are just a 10 minute drive, along with award winning wineries, breweries and family dining.
-The new Tonkin Highway provides easy access to key employment hubs and the future Kingsford town centre and state-of-the-art Education Precinct will be a short walk from your door.
+The new Tonkin Highway provides easy access to key employment hubs, the future Kingsford town centre and state-of-the-art Education Precinct which will be a short walk from your door.
 Plus popular sports facilities, a busy Community Centre, Tailwinds Café and the fun and laughter of the new Adventure Park are all close at hand.

 Strong growth corridor